sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
    * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

-* The hostcfgd helps switch current runtime mode from local to kubernetes.
+* The hostcfgd helps start kube container through service start.

   There are few requirements to meet for a successful kubernetes deployment for features marked as kube-managed.
 Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in local mode.
 At the timepoint of successful deployment, the hostcfgd could help switch over from local to kubernetes mode, transparently.